With 350 parks, gardens and nature reserves under its care, NParks is responsible for maintaining and enhancing the greenery of our City in a Garden.

 Jurong Lake Gardens

-Jurong Lake Gardens (JLG) is envisioned to be Singapore’s new national gardens in the heartlands.
-It is envisioned to be a people’s garden where spaces are sensitively landscaped and created for families and the community to come together.
+Jurong Lake Gardens (JLG) is Singapore’s new national gardens in the heartlands.
+It is a people’s garden where spaces are sensitively landscaped and created for families and the community to come together.

-JLG is strategically located to serve the western region of Singapore.
-It will feature sustainable ecosystems in the areas of water, energy, biodiversity, and food as part of the design of the Gardens.
+JLG is strategically located to serve serve the Jurong Lake district – the largest business district in the western region of Singapore.
+The Gardens will feature sustainable ecosystems in the areas of water, energy, biodiversity, and food as part of the design of the Gardens.
+It contributes to the larger plans of the District in promoting sustainability and a healthy living environment by providing more spaces for recreation amidst lush greenery, restored wetlands and habitats for biodiversity, and with vibrant programmes for the community.

 The 90-hectare JLG comprises JLG West, JLG Central and JLG East.
-Works at JLG West is currently undergoing development and is scheduled to be completed by 2019.
+Lakeside Garden – a key part of the first phase of JLG West – was opened in April 2019.
+It boasts a strong emphasis of nature, community, and play, and provides the community with a space to gather and bond, and create shared memories.
 JLG Central and East will be progressively completed from 2020 onwards.

 Find out more about Jurong Lake Gardens here.